Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/readme.md

 }
 ```

-Individual tables can bel deleted from the service.
+Individual tables can be deleted from the service.

 ```C# Snippet:TablesSample1DeleteTable
 // Deletes the table made previously.